 Who Are We?

-Body Positive Dorset was founded by Philip Hawkins and others.
-Mutual support was sought by individuals whose lives had been dramatically changed by contracting HIV and receiving the associated stigma attached.
-They began meeting once a month in each other's homes and the service we have today was born.
+Body Positive Dorset was founded by Philip Hawkings as a mutual support centre that was sought by individuals whose lives had been dramatically changed by contracting HIV and receiving the associated stigma attached.
+They began meeting once a month in each others homes and the service we have today was born.

 As the organisation expanded, in 1994, a drop-in centre was opened in the Triangle area of Bournemouth.
 Another organisation, the Sanctuary was also operating in Bournemouth at this time, providing palliative care and respite for people with HIV.
 Body Positive Dorset worked closely with the Sanctuary until its closure in the late 1990's.
-The only remaining vestige of the Sanctuary, the HIV and AIDS helpline, merged with Body Positive Dorset and now provides our 24 hour helpline, the only one in the country.
-The organisation was also active at a national level making representations to Parliament.
+The organisation was also active at a national level making representations to Parliment.
 This action paved the way for viral load testing to be more widely available.

-Body Positive Dorset evolved to where it is today by the efforts of many individuals who are the unsung heroes of our Queen's Award for Voluntary Services 2006.
-These individuals won the crusade to establish professional and effective HIV services that have stood the test of time and continue to support hundreds of people living with HIV in Dorset.
-By building on this firm foundation, in the future we aim to continue to support our service users, both existing and new, to raise awareness of HIV/AIDS in the community, in business and in schools and to actively promote prevention.
+Body Positive Dorset evolved to what it is today by the efforts of many individuals who are the unsung heroes of our Queens Award for Voluntary Services 2006.
+These individauls won the crusade to establish professional and effective HIV services that have stood the test of time and continue to support hundreds of people living with HIV in Dorset.
+By building on this firm foundation, in the future we aim to continue to support our service users, both existing and new,to raise awareness of HIV/AIDS in the community, in business and in schools and to actively promote prevention.